rockfordlhotka/BlazorFishingRegs/docs/Deployment-Guide.md

 ## 1. Overview

-This deployment guide provides comprehensive instructions for deploying the Blazor AI PDF Form Population application to Azure cloud services.
+This deployment guide provides comprehensive instructions for deploying the Blazor AI Fishing Regulations application to Azure cloud services.
 The guide covers development, staging, and production environments with detailed configuration for all required Azure resources.

 ## 2. Prerequisites